Dr. Maria Schiller

 Maria Schiller is an Assistant Professor of Public policy, Migration and Diversity at the Erasmus University Rotterdam.
 Before joining EUR in 2019, she was a Senior Research Fellow at the MPI for the Study of Religious and Ethnic Diversity in Göttingen, a Substitute Assistant Professor at the University of Tübingen, a Visiting Lecturer at the University of Kent and a Marie Skłodowska Curie Fellow at the University of Vienna.
 She holds a PhD in Migration Studies from the University of Kent.

 She teaches joint and track-specific courses in the Master and supervises MA theses on a broad range of topics.
-In the academic year 2021-2022 she will be involved in teaching the courses Politics of Migration and Diversity, Comparative Public Policy, and supervise MA theses.
+In the academic year 2020-2021 she will be involved in teaching the courses Governance of Migration and Diversity, Comparative Public Policy, and Designing Migration Policy Research.

 In her research, Maria has done extensive work on local policy making and policy implementation on migration-related diversity in the Netherlands, Belgium, the UK, Germany and France.
 She has investigated the ideas underlying local diversity policies, the profiles of officials in immigrant affairs offices, and the practices of implementing diversity policies in municipal organizations.
 Furthermore, Maria has been part of large comparative studies, examining networks of local actors involved in the local governance of diversity and dynamics of cooperation and conflict, as well as the role of national and regional state frames and policies for local immigrant policy making.

-Currently, she is involved in several research projects, including the Horizon 2020 project “Whole-COMM”.
+Currently, she is in involved in several research projects, including the Horizion 2020 project “Whole-COMM” and the Erasmus Trustfonds project “DiversityGovernanceINC”.
 She is Theme leader on “Inclusive cities and diversity” in the EUR Vital Cities and Citizens initiative and Chair of the IMISCOE Standing Committee “Migration Politics and Governance”.

 Dr. Asya Pisarevskaya